 The Cliffs of Moher are one of the most popular attractions in Ireland.
-The peak months are July and August, however, the Cliffs of Moher are very busy from April to September each year.
+The peak months are May - August, however, the Cliffs of Moher are very busy from April to September each year.

 Please be aware that the busiest time of day is between 11.00 and 16.00 hrs